anikk94/desktop_weather_app/README.md

 # weather display app
-run on raspberry pi and connected display for easy access to weather information and datetime
+simple tkinter desktop app to run on raspberry pi with connected display for easy access to weather information and datetime

 ## before you run the app ...